Cambodian League for the Promotion and Defense of Human Rights: History

 In 1987–88, Dr. Kek Galabru (also known as Dr. Pung Chhiv Kek), a Cambodian living abroad, helped arrange negotiations between Prime Minister Hun Sen and then-deposed King Norodom Sihanouk.
 The negotiations eventually led to the signing of the Paris Peace Accords in 1991, which mandated a United Nations mission to Cambodia to supervise elections and resolve the long-standing conflict.
 Following the peace agreements, Galabru returned to Cambodia and founded LICADHO in 1992.
 LICADHO was one of the first human rights organizations established in Cambodia.
-The former socialist regime did not allow independent national NGOs.
+The former regime Khmer Rouge did not allow independent national NGOs.
 LICADHO's first work involved conducting voter education campaigns for the 1993 elections and monitoring the pre-election environment.
 It later began to address serious human rights abuses occurring in the country, with initial activities focused on monitoring rights violations, providing human rights training, and providing medical care to prisoners and victims of human rights violations.

 In 2005, Galabru was nominated for the Nobel Peace Prize as part of the 1,000 Women for the Nobel Peace Prize project.

 In the run-up to the 2018 Cambodian general election, LICADHO was the target of two hacking campaigns, one linked to the Vietnamese state, the other to the Chinese.